bforbesc/AI-Assistant-Competition/documentation/DEVELOPER_GUIDE.md

 pytest tests/unit_tests.py::test_database_connection
 ```

-> **Note:** The codebase is structured so that you can run tests directly from the root directory without any path modifications.
-The symbolic link (`modules -> streamlit/modules`) ensures that all imports work as expected.
+> **Note:** Setting PYTHONPATH is required because the tests need to import modules from the `streamlit` directory.
+The test file automatically adds the project root to the Python path, but it's good practice to set it in your environment as well.

 ### 6.2 Test Categories

-The `unit_tests.py` file includes tests for:
+The test suite includes tests for:

 1. **Authentication**
    - User login validation